Robust Sparse Signal Recovery with Outliers: A Hard Thresholding Pursuit Approach Based on LAD: Numerical Experiments

 \subsection{Comparison with Other Algorithms}

 \parindent

 In this section, we first compare the several methods with Gaussian vector whose $s$ nonzero entries are independent standard normal random variables in no outliers case.
 We set $p= 0, L= 10$.
 We give the fundamental settings of the other existing algorithms in sparse signal recovery: PSGD (with real sparsity $s$), PSGD$^{2}$ (with the sparsity level as $2s$), AIHT (with real sparsity $s$), AIHT$^{2}$ (with the sparsity level as $2s$).
 The PSGD and PSGD$^{2}$ algorithms utilize the step size $\mu_k=0.8\times 0.95^k$.
 And we used the criterion $\mathrm{RelErr}(\mathbf{x}^{k+1}, \mathbf{x}^k)\leq 10^{-8}$ or the maximum iteration number $1000$ for PSGD, PSGD$^{2}$, AIHT and AIHT$^{2}$.
 We present here a comparison between PSGD, PSGD$^{2}$, AIHT, AIHT$^{2}$ and GFHTP$_1$, FHTP$_1$ in terms of successful recovery.
 The result is shown in Figure \ref{comparenoiselessnooutliers}.
-From Figure \ref{comparenoiselessnooutliers}, we can find that our algorithm outperforms the others.
-Our algorithm needs more CPU time because it takes too much time to search for true sparsity.
-Thus our algorithm is robust for the absence of outliers.
+From Figure \ref{comparenoiselessnooutliers}, we can find that our algorithm GFHTP$_1$ displays more robustness on the sparsity than the other algorithms.
+Our algorithm needs more CPU time than that of AIHT because it takes too much time to search for true sparsity.

 Next, we present the results for outliers case.
 For AIHT algorithm, we set $p= 0.05, 0.1, \sigma_{\mathrm{outliers}}= 10, 100$, the results are shown in Figure \ref{AIHT_two}.
 It is easy to see that the two methods are invalid for outliers case.
 So we compare the performance of the remaining algorithms.
 We set $s= 5, 10, \sigma_{\mathrm{outliers}}= 10$.
 For different outliers rate $p= 0.05i (i= 1, \cdots, 10)$, the success rates and avrage CPU time are shown in Tables \ref{outliersrate} and \ref{outliersrate_ones}.
 We can see that our algorithm is also effective when the outliers rate is high.
 And our algorithm takes less time and works better than PSGD.